Zach-Kauffman/Engine/Documentation/Engine/INIParser.md

 # What is the purpose of INIParser?

 INIParser handles the reading and writing .ini files.
 It can handle any data type or _maps_, as well as vectors of any given data type.
-.ini files allow us to transfer data (variables) from from file to file without using excessive #include statements.
+The nice thing about .ini files is that they allow us to transfer data (variables) from from file to file without using excessive #include statements.

 # How do I use INIParser?

-### 1. MAKE SURE THAT INIParser::hpp IS INCLUDED!
+### 1. MAKE SURE THAT INIParser.hpp IS INCLUDED!

 ### 2. Declare a new INIParser class with the file path to your file (optional)